-Updated in December 2013
+Updated in May 2016

 The seats are fairly comfortable, and unaccompanied ladies tend to travel at the front of the bus, whereas males sit wherever they please – not really a rule, but just local custom.
 The view of the coutryside is actually quite scenic, especially the further north in Oman you get.
 There is only one stop between both cities, in a small, recently opened commercial centre in Sohar.
 There are a number of fast food shops selling exactly the same, and a convenience store.

 The next stop is on the Omani side of the border, where you will get your leaving stamp.
 The tills inside the building read “Arrival Visa”, but it’s there where you get your leaving stamp.
 On my first trip, the queues were very long, so I was sent outside, where there is a small window on the right-hand side of the building, right under the arched gate, with no queues, and that is where they will stamp your passport.
 That’s actually the till for those driving.
 You just arrive, show your passport, get your stamp, and off you go.
 Quick, easy, painless.

 After another 15 minute drive through the rugged mountains, you will get to the Emirati border control.
 The immigration officers are very pleasant and efficient.
 For British passport holders the process will take no more than five minutes.
 However, since most of the bus passengers are workers from the Indian subcontinent, you may have to wait long until their papers are processed.
 There is a small duty free shop outside and public facilities at the rear of the building.